 In order to ensure the safety of our guests, employees, and artifacts, we ask that you abide by the following museum policies.

 The museum is open 10am to 6pm daily except on Tuesdays, January 1, Thanksgiving Day, and December 25.
 Last entry into the galleries is 4:45pm.
-The museum also closes early at 4pm on December 24 and December 31; on these days, last entry into the galleries is 2:45pm.
+When not occurring on Tuesdays, the museum closes early at 4pm on December 24 and December 31; on these days, last entry into the galleries is 2:45pm.

 Food and drink are NOT permitted in the museum galleries with the exception of bottled water.
 Water fountains are located in the gallery with Walt’s collection of miniatures (Gallery 7B).